 - Maintenance for asset management

-In order to become a research student you must have at least a Degree of Master, i.e. four years of study (240 higher education credits) with at least one year (60 credits) at second-cycle.
+In order to become a doctoral student you must have at least a Master Degree, i.e. four years of study (240 higher education credits) with at least one year (60 credits) at second-cycle.

-How do I become become a research student in terotechnology?
+How do I become become a doctoral student in terotechnology?

-When the Department of Mechanical Engineering has the possibility to admit a research student, the post is announced at e.g. the web page for jobs and vacancies at Lnu.se.
+When the Department of Mechanical Engineering has the possibility to admit a doctoral student, the post is announced at e.g. the web page for jobs and vacancies at Lnu.se.
 Normally there is a specific project that the prospective doctoral student will work with, as well as appointed supervisors.
-To apply for admission with other funding, contact one of the contact persons on this page.
+To apply for admission with other funding, get in touch with one of the contact persons on this page.

 - Read more about the entry requirements and the content and objectives of the programme in the curriculum below